-Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the Exploratory Topic Submission Deadline.
-Under normal conditions (i.e., at least 48 hours in advance of the Close Date), Applicants should allow at least 1 hour to submit a Full Application.
+Applicants are strongly encouraged to submit their applications at least 48 hours in advance of the submission deadline.
+Under normal conditions (i.e., at least 48 hours in advance of the submission deadline), Applicants should allow at least 1 hour to submit a Full Application.
 In addition, Applicants should allow at least 15 minutes to submit a Reply to Reviewer Comments.
 Once the application is submitted in ARPA-E eXCHANGE, Applicants may revise or update their application until the expiration of the applicable deadline.